 He explained that the five-day festival was about “coming together” and symbolised the importance of the environment and peace.

-Spreading his message to global issues, he added: “Let’s tackle the causes of war, the greed for natural resources, the denial of human rights, the irrational imprisonment of political opponents.”
+Spreading his message across the globe, he added: “Let’s tackle the causes of war, the greed for natural resources, the denial of human rights, the irrational imprisonment of political opponents.”

 The politician shared his own memories of visiting Glastonbury Tor as a child and described it as a “magical area” and a place where “people come together and achieve things”.

-He also praised the festival for inspiring arts and music and for promoting the importance of protecting the environment.
-He said there was only one earth and joked: “Even Donald Trump doesn’t believe there is another planet somewhere else.”
+He also praised the festival for inspiring arts and music and for promoting the importance of protecting the environment, joking: “Even Donald Trump doesn’t believe there is another planet somewhere else.”

 Michael Vale, 28, from London, said: “I’m not sure they’d get Theresa to do this.